isaacs/rimraf/README.md

 This first parameter is a path or array of paths.
 The second argument is an options object.

+If interpreted as `glob` patterns, then the paths must be normal `string` values.
+If not glob pattern matching, then you may also pass in `file:` URL objects, or `Buffer` objects, which will be turned into string paths in the normal ways.

 Options:

 - `preserveRoot`: If set to boolean `false`, then allow the